 Frankly, I approached this post with some trepidation.
 “The resurrection and the life” is, after all, the very core of the Christian message, praise God!
 And while we spend our lives soaking in its truth, what are we going to say here that hasn’t been said a zillion times by much smarter people?
 What could we possibly point out that you don’t already know?

 Well, my fabulous co-blogger Lauren Crews to the rescue!
 As always, she suggested some refreshing new perspectives on this life-giving truth.
 (And pssst!
-Lauren’s first book, The Strength of a Woman releases on Monday!
-Hurry and check out the pre-order pricing on Amazon.)
+Lauren’s first book, The Strength of a Woman is available now!)